Quiz: Are You Ready for College?

 If you haven’t quite figured out what part of your game needs work, ask yourself these questions:

-- With the pandemic a fact of 2020, have you prepared yourself for a scenario wherein you’ll be studying in virtual classrooms?
+- Have you prepared yourself for a scenario wherein you’ll be studying in virtual classrooms?

 - Time management and organizational skills are a critical part of managing the college academic workload.
 How are yours?